davidthedev/davidthedev.github.io/_posts/2018-04-16-closures-in-javascript.markdown

 {% endhighlight %}

 Run this code and you will be surprised.
 When I first came across this, I know I was.
-So what happens here is that out closure gets the value of <code>i</code> after the entire loop runs.
-To get this working the way we expect it to work (to get the value of i on each iteration) we need to use the Immediately Invoked Function Expression.
+So what happens here is that out closure gets the value of <code>i</code> only after the entire loop runs.
+To get this working the way we expect it to work (to get the value of i on each iteration) we need to use the Immediately Invoked Function Expression (IIFE).

 {% highlight javascript %}